khaller93/graphdb-free/README.md

 | CONF_READ_ONLY |
 | CONF_THROW_QUERY_EVALUATION_EXCEPTION_ON_TIMEOUT |

-See below an example of running an image with preloading data contained in `./data` into the repository with the id `repository-id`.
+Below you can see an example of running an image that preloads data contained in `./data` into the repository with the id `repository-id`.

 ` docker run --name graphdb-instance-name -p 127.0.0.1:7200:7200 \
 		-e CONF_REPOSITORY_ID="repository-id" \